World News | Biden Sending More Anti-aircraft Systems, Drones to Ukraine | LatestLY

 Nearing the three-week mark in an ever-escalating war, Zelenskyy has used the global stage to implore allied leaders to help stop the Russian invasion of his country.
 The young actor-turned-president often draws from history, giving weight to what have become powerful appearances.

-Biden was to deliver his own address following Zelenskyy's speech, and was expected to announce an additional USD 800 million in security assistance to Ukraine, according to a White House official.
-That would bring the total announced in the past week alone to USD 1 billion.
-It includes money for anti-armor and air defense weapons, according to the official, who was not authorized to comment publicly and spoke on the condition of anonymity.

-The White House is considering giving Ukraine access to US-made Switchblade drones that can fly and strike Russian targets, according to a separate person familiar with the matter who was not authorized to speak publicly.
+The White House has been weighing giving Ukraine access to US-made Switchblade drones that can fly and strike Russian targets, according to a separate person familiar with the matter who was not authorized to speak publicly.
+It was not immediately clear if the new drones that Biden said would be delivered to Ukraine include the Switchblades.

 Zelenskyy has emerged as a heroic figure at the center of what many view as the biggest security threat to Europe since World War II.
 Almost 3 million refugees have fled Ukraine, the fastest exodus in modern times.